 FREE · INSTANT · NO SIGNUP

 Detect passive voice, long sentences, and filler words that weaken your writing.
-Get a clarity score and fix suggestions — free, instant, no signup.
+Get a clarity score and per-sentence fix suggestions: free, instant, no signup.

 0 words